openspending/osep/04-os-data-package/index.md

 ## General Package Metadata

-The following properties `MUST` be on the top-level descriptor:
+This follows [Data Pacakge][dp].
+In particular, the following properties `MUST` be on the top-level descriptor:

 * `name` (DP): a url-compatible short name ("slug") for the package
 * `title` (DP): a human readable title for the package

+The [Data Package specification][dp] list various additional potential metadata properties including information on licensing, package authors and much more.
+Here we focus on detailing additional properties specific added in this specification:

 The following properties `SHOULD` be on the top-level descriptor: